- Copy all files in a directory to a local subdirectory in linux

-How to copy all files in linux
+- How to copy files with the cp command

 Copy all files in a directory to a local subdirectory in linux